Skip to content

 • Select a condition (NM, LP, MP, HP, DMG) — only available in the Deck and Collection editors; defaults to NM

 Right-clicking a card (or clicking the button in binder/overlap views) opens a context menu.
-Set as Foil, Change Printing…, and Move to section… are available in all editors.
-The Deck Editor additionally offers Set as Commander.
+Set as Foil, Change Printing…, Set Language…, Set Custom Art…, and Move to section… are available in all editors.
+The Deck Editor additionally offers Set as Commander; the Deck and Collection Editors offer Set Label… with their type’s choices.

 The Move to section… item opens a picker listing every section except the card’s current one, plus a New section… entry that prompts for a name and moves the card into a freshly created section.
 Moving a card emits a set-section change (latest-wins: moving a card back to its original section cancels the pending move).